tayapro/twizy/README.md

 ### F02 Login screen

 On the tWIZY CLI application, the first thing the user sees is a bold and vibrant tWIZY app name in yellow.
 It's simple yet elegant.
 A welcoming message greets the user, with a field to enter their name.
 This field only accepts names between 3 to 8 characters long.
+Only alphabetic characters are allowed — no numbers, spaces, or special symbols.
+This ensures the username is simple and unique, making it easy to recognize during gameplay. <br>
+If the input doesn't meet these criteria, an error message `Error: username too short` will appear for shorter than 3 letters name or a hint message `Hint: Only letters please` for not allowed characters.

+<img src="readme/login_screen.png" width="400" alt="tWIZY login screen image"/>

 Users can easily edit their names by deleting and retyping letters before pressing Enter to continue, to Home screen.

-<img src="readme/login_screen.png" width="400" alt="tWIZY login screen image"/>

 The tWIZY application uses the Python curses library, which refreshes the screen whenever a key is pressed.
 To allow users to delete letters with the backspace key, a special code block was added to handle this functionality.

-The username must be between 3 and 8 letters long.
-Only alphabetic characters are allowed — no numbers, spaces, or special symbols.
-This ensures the username is simple and unique, making it easy to recognize during gameplay. <br>
-If the input doesn't meet these criteria, an error message `Error: username too short` will appear for shorter than 3 letters name or a hint message `Hint: Only letters please` for not allowed characters.

 ### F03 Home screen